UniversalRobots/Universal_Robots_ROS_Driver/README.md

 guide](ur_robot_driver/doc/setup_tool_communication.md).

 ### Prepare the ROS PC
-For using the driver make sure it is installed (either by the debian package or built from source inside a catkin workspace).
+For using the driver make sure it is installed (either by the debian package or built from the source inside a catkin workspace).

 #### Extract calibration information